 Is Salicylic Acid Good for Your Skin?

 Let’s be real, “acid” is a scary word.
-It reminds us of our high school days of chemistry class and sounds like the last thing we’d want to put on our face.
-But in reality, acids can be beneficial for our complexion, which is why so many skin-care products are formulated with them.
+It reminds us of high school chemistry class and sounds like the last thing we’d want to put on our face.
+But in reality, acids can be beneficial for our complexion, which is why so many skincare products are formulated with them.
 One of the most popular types of acids you’ll see is salicylic acid.
 If you’re unsure about what it actually does for your skin, you’ve come to the right place.
-Keep reading for the full lowdown on salicylic acid, including some of our favorite products to try.
+Keep reading for the lowdown on salicylic acid and how to use it, plus some of our favorite products to try.

 What Is Salicylic Acid?

-In skin care there are two classifications of acids that are used to exfoliate the skin.
-There are alpha-hydroxy-acids (AHAs), which are exfoliating acids typically derived from sources like milk, sugar cane and fruit, and they are generally recommended for either dry, sun damaged or aging skin types.
+In skincare there are two main types of exfoliating acids.
+There are alpha-hydroxy-acids (AHAs), which are water-soluble, typically derived from sources like milk, sugar cane and fruit and are generally recommended for either dry, or aging skin types.
 Then, there are beta-hydroxy-acids (BHAs), which are oil-soluble and great for oily, acne-prone skin.